Body, Mind, Energy and Consciousness

 If you smoke, it is easier to quit when doing these practices - don’t let the habit make the decisions, but listen to your body and avoid smoking as long as the diet lasts.
 Yoga can give your nervous system a chance to manage on its own, without the guardianship of the nicotine.

-Shankaprakshalana removes gross tensions in the body and helps you develop a greater sensitivity, and thus benefit more from the course.
-Please read the details about shankaprakshalana and the special diet you have the following 10 days
+Shankhaprakshalana removes gross tensions in the body and helps you develop a greater sensitivity, and thus benefit more from the course.
+Please read the details about shankhaprakshalana and the special diet you have the following 10 days

 Neti, or nose cleansing, can be done daily on the course.
 It cleanses the air passages, relieves allergies and colds, and makes it easier to do the breathing exercises (see also more about nose cleansing).